 Tonsil stones are often called tonsilloliths.
 According to Healthline media, they are deposits that form on or in your tonsils.

-Typically tonsil stones form due to bacteria or debris attaching to the fleshy part of your tonsils on either side of your throat.
-In most cases, these stones show as small white or yellow spots.
-They will usually be as small as a speck of gravel, though they can grow to much larger sizes.
+Typically tonsil stones form due to bacteria or debris attaching to the fleshy part of your tonsils on either side of your throat or recurrent tonsil infections.
+In most cases, these stones show small white or yellow spots.
+They will usually be as small as a speck of gravel, though they can grow much larger.

-In their most miniature form, tonsil stones don’t cause any problems with a person’s dental health and wellness.
-However, larger tonsil stones can cause your tonsils to swell, which may lead to further problems.
+In their most miniature form, tonsil stones don’t cause problems with a person’s health and wellness.
+However, larger tonsil stones can cause your tonsils to swell, which may lead to further tonsil stone symptoms.
 In addition, people with tonsil stones often end up with ear pain and discomfort that may lead them to an ear, nose, and throat doctor.

+If you wonder, “Are tonsil stones hard or soft?” the answer is both.
 As they form, tonsil stones will start as soft deposits.
 The longer they stay on your tonsils, the harder they get.
-The calcification is due to the persistent bacterial infestation and the body’s immune system.
+The calcification is due to persistent bacterial infestation and the body’s immune system.
 White blood cells will invade the stone in an attempt to neutralize the bacteria.
 This is how a soft deposit becomes calcified.

-As long as tonsilloliths remain in the back of the throat, tonsil stones may continue worsening until you remove them manually, or they are medically reviewed with steps are taken to dislodge tonsil stones.
+As long as tonsilloliths remain in the back of the throat, tonsil stones may worsen until you remove them manually or they are medically reviewed with steps taken to dislodge them.

-Luckily, a doctor or even you can remove these stones without resorting to drastic surgical procedures.
-There are many home remedies to remove the stones, or you can visit a doctor for professional treatment.
+Luckily, you can see a doctor to have tonsil stones treated, or you may even be able to get away with tonsil stone removal without resorting to drastic surgical procedures.
+There are many home remedies to remove the stones, or you can visit a doctor to have your tonsil stones diagnosed and help you dislodge stones.

-What Do the Signs & Symptoms of Tonsil Stones Include?
+What Do the Signs and Symptoms of Tonsil Stones Include?

 The easiest way to know if you have tonsil stones is to look for them.